Portfolio preparation tips

 - Figure/portrait studies showing an understanding of the human form.
 May be completed in a variety of media, as illustrations or as fine art pieces.

 - Paintings in any media (oil, acrylic, watercolor, tempera) displaying the ability to mix color and understand form.
-Demonstrate a familiarity with a variety of media and concepts, including both a realistic and an abstract approach.
+Demonstrate a familiarity with a variety of media and concepts, including both a realistic and/or abstract approach.

-- Computer-based art and design, including posters, brochures, postcards, mailers, booklets, zines, photography, logo and alternative methods.
-Show skills in using color, shape and composition and the ability to think symbolically.
+- Computer-based art and graphic design, including posters, brochures, postcards, mailers, booklets, zines, photography, logo and alternative methods.
+Show skills in using color, layout and composition.

 - Three-dimensional designs demonstrating the ability to work with sculptural concepts.
-Ceramic works, hand-formed or thrown on the wheel.
+Ceramic works can be hand-formed or wheel thrown.

 - Personal choices highlighting your special abilities and skills.
-May include photography, jewelry making, printmaking, commercial art, interior and environmental design, lettering, ceramics, etc.
+May include photography, jewelry making, printmaking, commercial art, interior and environmental design, typography, ceramics, etc.

-- Personal sketchbooks and preliminary studies can be included to show your thought processes in developing your final pieces.
-These reflect your motivation, creativity and genuine interest.
+- Personal sketchbooks and preliminary studies can be included to show your thought processes in developing your final projects.
+These reflect your motivation, creativity and genuine interest in workflow and process.

 Drawing is the most basic way an artist communicates and it remains so regardless

 of major or career choice.
-Try to include drawings made from observation, like self-portraits,
+Try to include drawings made from observation, such as

-portraits, figure drawings, still lifes and landscapes.
-Work from familiar objects
+portraits, figure drawings, still-lifes, self-portraits and landscapes.
+Work from

 Avoid drawings and paintings copied from photographs, especially someone else’s photograph.
 Rather, concentrate on the familiar in your own environment.
 This will ensure creative and personal compositions.
 Please refrain from submitting drawings or paintings of anime, manga or superheroes, unless they are your own artworks or designs.

-It is best to seek advice from knowledgeable professionals when organizing your art
+It is best to seek advice from knowledgeable teachers and professionals when organizing

-scholarship portfolio.
-They can help guide you when selecting your best work relating
+your art scholarship portfolio.
+They can help guide you when selecting your best work

 When photo documenting your artworks, please consider these few tips–

 - Use a good DSLR camera.
-Camera phones can also be used but are not recommended due to lack of acquisition performance.
-If you do not own a DSLR camera, see if you can check one out from your high school program.
+Mobile phone cameras can instead be used but are generally not recommended due to lack of acquisition performance.
+If you do not own a DSLR camera, see if you can check one out from your high school program or local library.

 - Photograph your work in a well lit environment.
 The best place is outside on an overcast day.
-Set up an easel to hold your artwork, and frame your photographs using a tripod.
-Don’t use a flash and shoot each piece individually.
-If you have a framed artwork, pull the artwork from the frame prior to photographing.
-The quality of your documentation is taken into account during the submission review process, so try to submit a polished and organized portfolio.
+Set up an easel to hold your artwork, and frame your photographs using the aid of a tripod.

 - The artwork should completely fill the camera frame.
 If the piece does not fill the frame, edit the image by applying necessary cropping.

-- Please save photograph files in the JPEG format.
-Images should only show the artwork itself, no background, unless the image is of a 3-D object.
-In that case, the background should be neutral in color and uniformly lit.
-You can provide additional detail images of an artwork if necessary, however, please note this in the file naming conventions.
-(Example naming convention for a detail image) 1_detail.jpg
+- Images should only show the artwork itself, no background, unless the image is of a 3-D object.
+In that case, the background should be neutral in value and uniformly lit.

-- Each image saved to the CD or flash drive should be sequentially numbered to synchronize with the required inventory list.
+- Each image should be sequentially numbered and synchronized with the required inventory list.

 Other things to remember

-- Familiarize yourself with the various deadlines you’re facing, especially scholarship deadlines and be sure to complete all steps of the application process.
+- Familiarize yourself with the various deadlines you’re facing and be sure to complete all steps of the application process.

-If you have any questions, please contact one of the art faculty as soon as possible.
-We are happy to answer any questions you might have about the scholarship or the submission process.
+If you have any questions, please contact Andreas Baumgartner (email@example.com) as soon as possible.
+We are happy to answer any questions you might have regarding the scholarship or the submission process.